-The abstract submission deadline for oral presentations is 9am Tuesday 18 September 2018 (Brisbane AEST).
+The abstract submission deadline is 5pm Thursday 12 September 2019 (Brisbane AEST).

-Successful presenters are required to register for the conference and must pay the appropriate registration fee.
-The registration deadline for presenters is Tuesday 23 October 2018.
+Successful presenters are required to register for the meeting and must pay the appropriate registration fee.
+The registration deadline for presenters is Monday 21 October 2019.

 Instructions to Authors